ubaldot/vim-replica/README.md

 Vim commands such as `<c-w>q`, `:close`, `:$close`, etc.

 ## Contributing
-Contributions are more than welcome!
+Contributions are more than welcome!<br>
-Note that in the source code there are TODO items.
+In the source code there are TODO items.
-Feel free to address any of them.
+Feel free to address any of them or propose your own change.

 ## Help
 `:h vim-replica.txt`